tf01/vtunes_charts/specter.md

   - e.g. if the bottom whisker is at 6, and the bottom edge of the box is at 7.5, 25% of the data has a value between 6 and 7.5
   - Therefore, the entire 'box' is the middle 50% of the data!
 - If your scores are below the red line, you're dead
   - o7
+- If your scores are *above* the purple line, you're dead
+  - o7
 ## Person-wise
 <img class="plot_figure" src="specter/box-person.png"/>